arorasarthak/DataProjects/README.md

-# DataProjects
+# Data Analysis Projects

-## Links to ipython notebooks for the projects in this repo are given below:
+### Links to the ipython notebooks for the projects done are given below:

 ###Project Name
 Titanic Data Analysis - Kaggle